 Here’s why you may or may not consider a retention pond:

 - A retention basin is a simple addition if space is provided

-- A retention basin offers the higher removal of pollutants
+- A retention basin offers a higher removal of pollutants

 - A retention basin naturally processes water without additional equipment

 - A retention basin improves stormwater collection and flood control

 - A retention basin can also serve as an aesthetic or recreational amenity